moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track ID: A session specific identifier for the track.
   Messages that reference a track, such as OBJECT ({{message-object}}), reference this Track ID instead of the Full Track Name to reduce overhead.
+  If the Track ID is already in use, the receiver MUST close the session with a Duplicate Track ID error ({{session-termination}}).

 * Track Namespace: Identifies the namespace of the track as defined in ({{track-name}}).